Spanish prime minister Pedro Sánchez has found a new excuse for not talking with Catalan leaders: they don’t want to talk with him.

 In May, the Spanish treasury reported that it spent only 35 percent of its 2021 budget for Catalonia: €740 million out of €2 billion.

 Catalans have complained for years that the central government underspends in the region.
 In per-capita terms, central government investment in Catalonia is the third-lowest out of 17 regions.
-Previous, conservative governments simply denied it.
+Previous, conservative governments simply denied the discrepancy.
 Sánchez blamed COVID-19 (again).

 But the pandemic did not prevent overspending in Madrid.
 The capital region was allocated €1.3 billion in 2021.
 It received €2.1 billion.